Plane wave basis set correction methods for RPA correlation energies: Theory

 By Fourier transforming the density to reciprocal space, we obtain

 where $\Omega$ is the system volume.
-This is exactly the expression that has been derived by \citet{Klimes2014} for the plane wave basis set incompleteness error (their definition of the latter, compare Eq.
-(10) in Ref. \onlinecite{Klimes2014}, corresponds to $E^{\rm RPA, SR}_c$ in our range-separation scheme).
+This is exactly the expression that has been derived by \citet{Klimes2014a} for the plane wave basis set incompleteness error [their definition of the latter, compare Eq.
+(10) in Ref. \onlinecite{Klimes2014a}, corresponds to $E^{\rm RPA, SR}_{\rm c}$ in our range-separation scheme].

 This shows that at sufficiently high cutoffs the plane wave basis set incompleteness error is described exactly by the short-range LDA.
-It is important to point out, that this statement contains additional information over the simple fact that $E^{\rm RPA, LR}_c(Q_{\rm cut})$ approaches the full-range value as $Q_{\rm cut} \to \infty$, since it precisely predicts the leading order correction. \citet{Toulouse2004} have derived similar theorems for the error function.
+It is important to point out that this statement contains additional information over the simple fact that $E^{\rm RPA, LR}_{\rm c}(Q_{\rm cut})$ approaches the full-range value as $Q_{\rm cut} \to \infty$, since it precisely predicts the leading order correction.

-The key assumption in the derivation of \citet{Klimes2014} was that for high energies the unoccupied orbitals can be approximated by plane waves.
+The key assumption in the derivation of \citet{Klimes2014a} was that for high energies the unoccupied orbitals can be approximated by plane waves.
 This is always guaranteed as the kinetic energy then dominates the Hamiltonian.
 Clearly, using the HEG as a reference system makes a similar assumption.
+An alternative proof of this theorem using the coupling constant formalism was given previously by \myciteauthor{Burke1994}.\cite{Burke1994} \citet{Toulouse2004} have derived similar theorems for the error function.

+Finally, we briefly discuss how these results can be extended beyond the RPA.
+In the RPA+SOSEX (second order screened exchange),\cite{Grueneis2009,Paier2010,*Paier2010a} Eq. \eqref{eq:SR_LDA_theorem} is merely reduced by a factor of two for non-spin-polarized systems.
+This can be easily understood, as the SOSEX correction simply restores the Pauli principle in the large $Q_{\rm cut}$ limit, i.e. the self-interaction between electrons of same spins is exactly cancelled.\cite{Nozieres1958,Maggio2016} However, the exact (rather than RPA) short-range correlation energy is not simply a function of the local density alone, but also involves the on-top pair density. \cite{Burke1994,Toulouse2004} Although the LDA does not generally describe the latter exactly, it is still an accurate approximation, if the ground state wave function in the weak coupling limit is well described by a single Slater determinant. \cite{Burke1998}